linode/docs/docs/guides/websites/ecommerce/install-magento-2-4-on-centos-8/index.md

         mysql -u magento -p
 7. Record the name of the database and password you created and store this information in a safe place for later.
-8. If mysql is not already configured to become active at start-up time, add this entry to `systemctl`:
+8. If MySQL is not already configured to become active at start-up time, add this entry to `systemctl`:

         systemctl enable mysqld